-Scholarship America was notified on July 16, 2020 by our financial system database provider, Blackbaud, of a security incident in which they discovered and stopped a ransomware attack.
-However, prior to being locked out, the cybercriminals removed backup files from Blackbaud's cloud-based platform, which hosted data for numerous colleges, universities, health care organizations and other non-profit organizations, including Scholarship America.
+Scholarship America was recently notified this past July by its financial system database provider, Blackbaud, of a security incident in which they discovered and stopped a ransomware attack.
+However, prior to being locked out, the cybercriminal removed backup files from Blackbaud's cloud-based platform, which hosted data for numerous colleges, universities, health care organizations and other non-profit organizations, including Scholarship America.
 Blackbaud stated the hackers gained access to certain Blackbaud datacenters in February 2020, and it discovered the incident in May 2020.